 There are evidence-based policy solutions that we know will address the gun violence epidemic in the state of Ohio.
-In the past five years alone, 8,565 Ohioans have been killed by gun violence, and that number will continue to climb.
+In the past five years alone, 8,565 Ohioans have been killed by gun violence,1 and that number will continue to climb.
 The answer to the violent epidemic of gun violence is not the enactment of another law that would endanger public safety.
-We strongly urge the committee to oppose H.B.
-381 because it is an ineffective and dangerous law that threatens the lives of all Ohioans and perpetuates racial inequalities in the gun violence epidemic.
+We strongly urge the committee to oppose S.B.
+383 because it is an ineffective and dangerous law that threatens the lives of all Ohioans and perpetuates racial inequalities in the gun violence epidemic.

-What Would H.B.
-381 Do?
+What Would S.B.
+383 Do?

-H.B.
-381 would, at its core, remove any requirement for an individual to attempt to leave a threatening situation before using lethal force.
-The "castle doctrine" under which an individual has no duty to retreat if they are in their own home or vehicle is already law in Ohio.2 Importantly however, Ohio law also requires an individual to attempt to retreat to safety if they are in a public location - something that all reasonable people recognize as prudent to prevent lethal force or violence in public spaces.
-If passed, H.B.
-381 would allow a troubling and dangerous expansion of centuries of precedent interpreted by the Supreme Court and state courts, that requires individuals to peacefully retreat from a dangerous situation when possible, rather than defaulting to violence.
-While Brady recognizes that every individual has the right of self-defense and to feel safe wherever they are, we also recognize that Ohio already protects individuals in danger when they must resort to lethal force in a variety of scenarios.
+S.B.
+383 would, at its core, remove any requirement for an individual to attempt to leave a threatening situation before using lethal force.
+The "castle doctrine," under which an individual has no duty to retreat if they are in their own home or vehicle, is already law in Ohio.
+Importantly, Ohio law currently requires an individual to attempt to retreat to safety if they are in a public location - something that all reasonable people recognize as prudent to prevent lethal force or violence in public spaces.
+If passed, S.B.
+383 would allow a troubling and dangerous expansion of centuries of precedent interpreted by the Supreme Court and state courts, that requires individuals to peacefully retreat from a dangerous situation when possible, rather than defaulting to violence.
+While Brady recognizes that every individual has the right of selfdefense and to feel safe wherever they are, we also recognize that Ohio already protects individuals in danger when they must resort to lethal force in a variety of scenarios.
 The erosion of one's duty to retreat inherently threatens public safety as it has already in states with similar policies and will put Ohioan lives at risk if signed into law.